benmvp/slides/2022/houreactdevs/mixins-hooks.md

 NOTES:

-- The nice thing about custom Hooks the other patterns we'll see is that we can call them in sequence
+- The nice thing about custom Hooks over the other patterns we'll see is that we can call them in sequence
 - However we still have some issues
 - 1/ React Hooks cannot be called conditionally
   - Because it's against the rules to conditionally render custom Hooks
   - So even if we know we don't need to call a Hook because of the value of a prop
   - We still **must** call the hook
-  - Buuut there are ways around this and I'll share a blog post about it
+  - Buuut there are ways around this and I'll share a blog post I wrote about it
 - 2/ The other thing to note is that custom hooks don't render markup
   - For the most part, they deal purely data
 - This is why custom hooks haven't "killed" another pattern called Render Props